 A case study was recorded in Þórsmörk (September 2018) of a tourist woman that got drowned when her small car got stuck in the middle of the river.
 This is just one of the many tragic and fatal circumstances that have led to the loss of lives among some irresponsible Icelandic tourists.
 This is why a 4x4 vehicle fixed with winter tires is your best bet when driving especially if you are going to be crossing the rivers in Iceland.

-In Iceland, not everybody is permitted to rent a car (4x4 wheel drive).
-There are some basic requirements for renting a 4x4 vehicles and these requirements vary depending on which car rentals in Iceland you are dealing with.
+One thing you should know is that not everybody is permitted to rent a car (4x4 wheel drive).
+There are some basic requirements for renting 4x4 vehicles in Iceland and these requirements vary depending on which car rental agency you are dealing with.
 In fact, some ‘hire a car’ customer service will demand you state your age before you pick up your car.
 If you are less than 21 years of age, and you intend to hire a 4x4 vehicle, your application might be denied as those that are 21 years and above are ones permitted to rent a 4x4 vehicle in Iceland.

 Anyways, here are some important car rental tips to keep in mind when driving in Iceland: